Event Schedule

 |

-The New Haven Land Trust and New Haven Parks and Recreation present the:
+New Haven Parks and Recreation present the:

-How to organize to support and maintain your community garden or greenspace.
+How to organize to support and maintain your

-Saturday, May 16, 9 AM - 11 AM Registration and reception, starts at 8:30 AM City Hall, 165 Elm Street FREE!
-All are welcome!
+Saturday, May 16, 9 AM - 11 AM

 |